winter-x64/pythonProgramming/README.md

 This course is divided in to **7 Weeks** in each week we will learn about new topics

+all requirements for your python journey is [here](./week-0-basics/requirements.md)

 <br><br>

 <h1 align="center"> Index Page </h1>